bluedragonz/server-shield/README.md

 Requirements
 --------
 Server Shield depends on several pieces of open source software to function properly.
-These packages will be automatically installed and kept up to date:
+If yum is installed, these packages will be automatically installed and kept up to date:

-* yum
 * yum-security
 * iptables
 * nmap